Conditional ergodicity in infinite dimension: Examples

-Our aim is now to establish stability of the nonlinear filter for the hidden Markov model $(X_n,Y_n)_{n\ge 0}$.
+Our aim is now to establish stability of the nonlinear filter for the hidden Markov model $(X_n,Y_n)_{n\ge0}$.
 This is much more difficult than for the heat equation in the previous section.
 First, in the present case the Fourier modes are coupled by the nonlinear term in the equation, so that energy can move across scales.
 Second, unlike in the heat equation example, only sufficiently fine scales are contracting.
-Nonetheless, in the case that all Fourier modes are forced (that is, $\sigma_k>0$ for all $k\in\mathbb{Z}^2_0$), it is possible to establish local mixing using the Girsanov method developed in \cite{EMS01,Mat02}.
-In fact, the approach taken in these papers is well suited to our local zero-two laws (for example, Lemmas 3.1 and 3.2 in \cite{EMS01} can be used directly in conjunction with Corollary \ref{cor:absreg} to establish absolute regularity of a finite number of Fourier modes, and some additional effort yields the assumptions of Corollary \ref{cor:locmix}).
+Nonetheless, in the case that all Fourier modes are forced (i.e., $\sigma_k>0$ for all $k\in\mathbb{Z}^2_0$), it is possible to establish local mixing using the Girsanov method developed in \cite{EMS01,Mat02}.
+In fact, the approach taken in these papers is well suited to our local zero--two laws (e.g., Lemmas 3.1 and 3.2 in \cite{EMS01} can be used directly in conjunction with Corollary~\ref{cor:absreg} to establish absolute regularity of a finite number of Fourier modes, and some additional effort yields the assumptions of Corollary~\ref{cor:locmix}).
 However, these methods do not extend to the degenerate setting.

 We intend to illustrate that our results are applicable even in highly degenerate situations.
 To this end, we adopt the following assumptions \cite{HM06}.